aparker-cityworks/masv-webhook/README.md

 # MASV webhook handler
 This is a solution for MASV.
-It allows of the uploader in a Portal to specify a recipient email address so the notification can be sent to a specific person dynamically.
+It allows the uploader in a Portal to specify a recipient email address so the notification can be sent to a specific person dynamically.

 1. Create a Lambda function in AWS using the code in lambda_function.py.
 Enable a public Function URL.
 2. Create a MASV Portal with a Custom Form and add a new required field called Recipient Email with a key of recipient_email.